 How to get to Gero Onsen from Nagoya

 From JR Nagoya station, take the limited express “Wide View Hida” and get off at Gero station. (approximately 1.5 hours)

-*You can enjoy akayama and Gero area within a day!
+*You can enjoy Akayama and Gero area within a day!

-Our final destination is Hamamatsu city, which is located in the western part of Shizuoka prefecture.
+Our final destination is Hamamatsu City, which is located in the western part of Shizuoka prefecture.
 From Nagoya, it is conveniently accessible by JR Tokaido Shinkansen (It depends on the type of Shinkansen you take, but it generally takes less than 50 minutes).
 It is well-known for gourmet specialties such as Unagi dishes (eel dishes) which are made with fresh eel caught from Lake Hamana.
-Gyoza is another local specialty which is relatively affordable and can be found at casual restaurants.
+Gyoza is another local specialty that is relatively affordable and can be found at casual restaurants.
 Hamamatsu Castle is a symbolic structure of the city which was a residence once used by Tokugawa Ieyasu, who established the feudal military government of Japan known as the Tokugawa Shogunate in the early 17th century.
 Kanzanji Onsen is a small, but pleasant hot spring resort which is also close to a family-friendly amusement park, Hamanako Palpal!

 How to get to Hamamatsu from Nagoya

 From JR Nagoya station, take the JR Tokaido Shinkansen and get off at Hamamatsu station. (approximately 30-50 minutes)